OctopusDeploy/blog/blog/2022-10/to-be-named-well/key-assumption-work-culture.md

 ## Summary

-When people talk about culture in the context of DevOps, they are referring to Westrum's generative culture, which is based on McGregor's Theory Y assumption.
+When people talk about culture in the context of DevOps, they're referring to Westrum's generative culture, which is based on McGregor's Theory Y assumption.
 Simply put, you should aim for a clear shared mission combined with decentralized decision-making.

 All modern software delivery methods refer to this concept of empowered teams in different ways.

 We refer to this as *modern workplace culture*, yet the ideas are over a hundred years old.
 Mission command dates back to the 1800s, Theory X and Y are explained in a book from 1960, and Westrum's typology of organizational cultures was designed in the 1980s.

 You'll find culture is the toughest nut to crack in DevOps.
-It is tempting to rely on research and statistics to prove the case for a generative culture.
+It's tempting to rely on research and statistics to prove the case for a generative culture.
 Still, the reality is that cultural change will depend on compelling storytelling and creating a compelling vision of what the organization will look like after the transition.

 You can read more about DevOps culture [in our DevOps Engineer's Handbook](https://octopus.com/devops/)